 By keeping total harmonic distortion levels on a PV system low, you ensure proper operation of equipment and a longer equipment life span.

-PV plant owners must thus consider the right technology and measures to monitor and manage total harmonic distortion to avoid inefficiencies, higher costs, or catastrophic consequences.
+PV owners must thus consider using filters as well as devices to monitor total harmonic distortion to avoid inefficiencies, higher costs, or catastrophic consequences.

 Total harmonic distortion can affect both sound and power.

 Knowing how this plays a role in music, power equipment, and solar power is useful in daily life.

 We recommend learning about harmonic distortion as it pertains to PV systems before installing solar panels!